Michael Karpin

 Michael I. Karpin (מיכאל קרפין; born on 29 November 1945) is an Israeli broadcast journalist and author, best known for his investigative documentaries and books, revealing two of Israel's most concealed affairs: The creation of the country's nuclear capability and the nationalistic-messianic incitement campaign that preceded the assassination of Prime Minister Yitzhak Rabin.
 In May 1986, Karpin broke the story of Israel's secret service (Shabak) fabrication of evidence in the course of Bus Line 300's investigation, one of the most controversial political affairs in the history of the country.
 In 1987, he exposed the Izat Nafsu Affair: a Muslim IDF officer and a Circassian (a small ethnic minority in Israel), who was maliciously investigated by the secret service, convicted of spying and eventually exonerated by the Supreme Court.
-Karpin is married to Pnina (née Bahat), has 3 grownup children and lives in Tel Aviv.

-Karpin had studied political science in the Hebrew University and mass communication in UCLA.
-He entered broadcasting in 1969, as a radio news reporter for The Voice of Israel (Kol Israel) and became one of the top Israeli reporters of the 1973's Yom Kippur War, covering some of the most ferocious engagements at the Southern Front and the following Disengagement Talks at "Kilometer 101" and then at Geneva, Switzerland.
-In 1976 he joined the Israeli Television's (Channel One today, which until 1986 was the sole television channel in the country) news department and for twenty years served as senior reporter and editor.
-From 1976 to 1980, Karpin was stationed in Bonn, West Germany, functioning as chief European correspondent.
-In 1983, he became editor in chief of his cannel's evening news (Mabat) and then, from 1986 to 1991, produced and hosted Channel One's flagship program, Second Look, specializing in investigative reporting.
-Between May 1991 and November 1992, he was stationed in Moscow, becoming the first independent Israeli journalist to be accredited by the Soviet Union (between 1967 and 1991, diplomatic relations between the two countries were ruptured and thereat only messengers of Israel's communist party daily were accredited by Moscow).
-In 1995, upon leaving Channel One, Karpin headed the group that won the bid for Radio 103fm for Greater Tel Aviv, the first private station that was established in Israel.
-He had built the station from scratch and after managing it for one year left to become an independent documentary producer and writer of investigative books, intended mainly for the American market.
+Karpin represented Israel's Broadcasting Authority (IBA) as a correspondent in Bonn, West Germany (1976-79), and in Moscow (1991-92).
+He has worked as a foreign correspondent, broadcasting television and radio reports from more than 30 countries.